-Unfortunately when it comes to ways to reduce traffic accidents, it takes from a near miss to a tragedy to get most people's attention.
-If you drive in Springfield, Missouri, or anywhere for that matter, you can take a proactive approach to improving your chances of avoiding a car accident.
+Unfortunately, when it comes to ways to reduce traffic accidents, it takes from a near miss to a tragedy to get most people's attention.
+If you drive in Springfield, Missouri, or anywhere for that matter, you can take a proactive approach to improve your chances of avoiding a car accident.
 If we are honest with ourselves, all of us could find ways to improve our driving and increase our safety.

 How to Improve Driving Skills